-Ami Zweig is a senior associate in Weil’s Employment Litigation Practice Group.
+Ami Zweig is counsel in Weil’s Employment Litigation Practice Group.
 He has participated in the representation of employers in a wide range of matters, including restrictive covenant and trade secret litigations; Title VII, ERISA, and wage and hour class actions; breach of contract and employment termination disputes; whistleblower actions; and claims of discrimination, harassment, and retaliation, in both federal and state courts as well as in arbitration and mediation, including deposition and trial experience.

 Mr. Zweig serves as a member of the Leadership Counsel of Lawyers for Children, a New York City-based non-profit organization.
 Prior to joining Weil, Mr. Zweig spent a year as a law extern with The Legal Aid Society’s Employment Law Unit, where he represented clients in administrative hearings and assisted with wage-and-hour litigations.

 Mr. Zweig received his B.A. from Duke University and his law degree from the University of Michigan Law School.